-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits, longer appoitnemtns and urgent appointments for those with enhanced needs. - Patients over the age of 75 years had been allocated to a designated GP to oversee their care and treatment requirements.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits, longer appointments and urgent appointments for those with enhanced needs. - Patients over the age of 75 years had been allocated to a designated GP to oversee their care and treatment requirements. - The practice provided services to patients in residential and care homes.
+Each home had a designated GP to help maintain continuity of patient care.